ngxs/store/docs/plugins/websocket.md

 ## Usage
 Once connected, any message that comes across the web socket will be bound to the state event stream.

-Let's assume that a server side web socket sends message to the client in such format:
+Let's assume that a server side web socket sends a message to the client in the following format:

 ```json
 {